Beyond Autocomplete: Designing CopilotLens Towards Transparent and Explainable AI Coding Agents: Abstract

 \section{Abstract}

 AI-powered code assistants are widely used to generate code completions, significantly boosting developer productivity.
 However, these tools typically present suggestions without explaining their rationale, leaving their decision-making process inscrutable.
-This opacity hinders developers' ability to critically evaluate the output, form accurate mental models, and build calibrated trust in the system.
-To address this, we introduce \sysname{}, a novel interactive framework that reframes code completion from a simple suggestion into a transparent, explainable event. \sysname{} operates as an explanation layer that reveals the AI agent's ``thought process'' through a dynamic two-level interface, surfacing everything from its reconstructed high-level plans to the specific codebase context influencing the code.
-This paper presents the design and rationale of \sysname{}, offering a concrete framework for building future agentic code assistants that prioritize clarity of reasoning over speed of suggestion, thereby fostering deeper comprehension and more robust human-AI collaboration.
+This opacity hinders developers’ ability to critically evaluate outputs, form accurate mental models, and calibrate trust in the system.
+To address this, we introduce \sysname{}, a novel interactive framework that reframes code completion from a simple suggestion into a transparent, explainable interaction. \sysname{} operates as an explanation layer that reconstructs the AI agent’s ``thought process'' through a dynamic, two-level interface.
+The tool aims to surface both high-level code changes and the specific codebase context influences.
+This paper presents the design and rationale of \sysname{}, offering a concrete framework and articulating expectations on deepening comprehension and calibrated trust, which we plan to evaluate in subsequent work.